 These are part of a new trend towards individuals using technology to manage their own health and fitness, and our polling explores the scope for this technology to contribute to health and medical research.
 We also identify an opportunity for medical practitioners, doctors and patients to make greater use of the internet for referrals to trusted information.

 We hope you find this report thought provoking and informative.

 Acknowledgements

 The polling for this report was generously conducted by Roy Morgan Research, a Research Australia Platinum Member.
-It was also generously supported by the Ingham Institute.

 CONTENTS